SxT-Community/SXTCLI_Shell_Functions/README.md

 ## MacOS
 Open a new TERMINAL window (aka zsh), navigate to the folder containing the two files above.
 Note, both files begin with a period, which makes them 'hidden' by the OS.
 To confirm you're in the correct folder, type in the terminal `ls -a` and you should see your two files.
 Once you've confirmed your in the correct folder, enter the commands below.

-1) Create a dated backup of config file (in backup folder) and print to terminal when done, to verify:
+1) Create a dated backup of config file (in backup folder), then print to terminal when done to verify:
     ```shell
     mkdir ~/.zshrc_bkup
     cp ~/.zshrc ~/.zshrc_bkup/.zshrc_$(date +"%Y%m%d%H%M%S")
     ls -al ~/.zshrc_bkup/
     ```

-2) Copy over new functions to a new `.sxtshell` hidden folder:
+2) Copy over new functions to a new `.sxtshell` hidden folder, then print to terminal when done to verify:
     ```shell
     mkdir ~/.sxtshell
     cp .env_sample ~/.sxtshell/.env
     cp .zshsxt ~/.sxtshell/.zshsxt
+    ls -al ~/.sxtshell
     ```

-3) Add a line to your config file (`.zshrc`) to load the new functions from now on:
+3) Add a line to your config file (`.zshrc`) to load the new functions from now on, then print to terminal when done to verify:
     ```shell
     echo "source ~/.sxtshell/.zshsxt" >> .zshrc
+    tail ~/.zshrc
     ```

 4) Add your Space and Time credentials to the `.env` file: